Cottages in Bala

 Are the cottages in Bala suitable for holiday-makers and their pets?

-Are the cottages in Bala suitable for stays with the whole family or rather for a holiday as a small group?
+Do the cottages in Bala usually have a swimming pool?
+Are the cottages in Bala suitable for trips with several people or better for a weekend break as a couple?